datactor/Blockchain/README.md

    and the nonce is the key to that puzzle.
 The process of finding that key is called mining.

 ## 2. mining
+Generating the correct hash for a block is like the puzzle, and the nonce is the key to that puzzle.
+The process of finding that key is called mining.
+### Mining Strategy
+1. Generate new nonce
+2. Hash bytes(this is the computationally heavy step)
+3. Check hash against difficulty
+   1. Insufficient?
+Go back to step 1
+   2. Sufficient?
+Continue to step 4
+4. Add block to chain
+5. Submit to peers, etc.

 ## 3. transactions